leeboardtools/mimon/UIDesignNotes.md

         - Reminders that have been applied are marked as such (green checkbox?)
         - Reminders that are due have red 'Due'?
         - Double clicking on applied reminder opens added transaction.

+    - Applying a reminder:
+        - If the template is complete, add a new transaction using the apply date.
+        - If the template is not complete, add a new transaction for editing and open the account register for the primary account.

     - File import